-PGMC conducted extensive exploration drilling at its MPSA starting in 2015 covering CAGAs 1-4, 6-7 and extending further south into a new area (Higdon) which eventually was evaluated in June 2021 as the overall PGMC-CNEP.
+PGMC conducted extensive exploration drilling at its MPSA starting in 2015 covering CAGAs 1-4, 6-7, and extending further south into a new area (Higdon) which eventually was evaluated in June 2021 as the overall PGMC-CNEP.
 The various yearly drilling campaigns are used as the basis for updates on mineral resource estimates starting in 2016 and every year thereafter to date.
-The latest Accredited Competent Person (ACP) Resource Update was conducted on 15 October 2023 with the completion of some 355 production drill holes with 3,273.50 meters from CAGA-1 to 4 and exploration drill holes from CAGA-6 with additional 574 drill holes at 5,886.40 meters.
-Although new data from the recent exploration drilling at CAGA-6N and CAGA-7 have been obtained, the mineral resource estimates from 15 October 2021 for CAGA-6 and CAGA-7 were used due to a lack of additional drill hole collar survey data.
+The latest ACP Resource Update was conducted on 15 October 2024 with the completion of production drill holes from CAGA-1 to 4 and exploration drill holes from CAGA-6N.
+Although new data from the recent exploration drilling at CAGA-5, CAGA-6N, and CAGA-7 have been obtained, the mineral resource estimates from 15 October 2021 for CAGA-6 and CAGA-7 were used due to a lack of additional drill hole collar survey data.
 An update will be made once complete survey data is available.

-The updated proposed exploration plan and budget for the CAGA mine and expansion area consider priority drilling based on deposit/prospect potential as presented in the Proposed PGMC-CNEP Exploration/Drilling Program 2024-2025.
+The updated proposed exploration plan and budget for the CAGA Mine and expansion area consider priority drilling based on deposit/prospect potential as presented in the Proposed PGMC-CNEP Exploration/Drilling Program 2024-2025.

 Drilling on each priority area includes drilling schemes as applicable: